 It’s also home to the world first casino, built in 1763 to cater to visitors.
 Today, it hosts one of the most important and fun annual music festivals in Belgium’s French-speaking region, the Francopholies.

 Formula 1 racing fans may be familiar with Spa because it is home to the Spa-Francorchamps racetrack, the most scenic in the circuit, and the host of the Grand Prix each year at the end of August.

 Namur, An Impressive Fortified Town

-Namur, just one hour by car or train from Brussels, is the capital of Belgium’s French-speaking region.
+Just one hour by car or train from Brussels, Namur is the capital of Belgium’s French-speaking region.
 Sitting on the bank of the Meuse River, this impressive fortified town is surrounded by one of Europe’s largest ancient citadels.
 It was first built during the 3rd and 4th centuries, and later reconstructed during the 13th and 14th.

 Just outside Namur, the towns of Dinant and Wepion offer wonderful day trips.
 During the summer months, Wepion produces juicy and flavorful strawberries and strawberry stands from local farmers line the streets selling the fresh fruit.

 Further down the road, Dinant is sandwiched between the Meuse River and its citadel, originally built in 1051.

 You can spend a day visiting the waterfalls of the Grotto of Dinant or the Sanctuary of Beauraing, then grab a table at one of the local cafés while taking in the views of the river.

 In this town close to the Luxembourg border, thousands of American soldiers died in WWII’s “Battle of the Bulge.”
 On the Grand Place of Bastogne there’s a Sherman Tank from the 11th US Armored Division and just outside town, you’ll find the Mardasson Memorial, which also honors the American fallen.